Skip to main content

 Taktouka

-Cooked salad of roasted peppers and tomatoes with garlic, olive oil, and spices.
-Served as a mezze or side dish.
+A cooked salad of roasted peppers and tomatoes with garlic, olive oil, and spices, served as a mezze or alongside the main course.

 Makouda